Runners

 • Runners are not scoped by the environment.
 They are available for all environments.

-• Ensure that you are assigned the Security admin or Account Owner role to start a runner.
+• Ensure you are assigned the Security admin or Account Owner role to start a runner.
 For more information about different roles, see Teams and roles - RBAC.

 Option 1 — Download runner from UI